FrancescoMazzola03/CodexNaturalis-Project-VideoGame/README.md

                                      Group members:
 Daniele Kopyshevskiy, Leonardo Liparulo, Christian Malaman, Francesco Antonio Mazzola

+The goal of the project is to create a videogame of the CodexNaturalis board game.

-We implemented the game as “Regole Complete”
+We implemented the game with Full Rules

 Advanced features we have implemented:
 -Multigames
 -Chat